This version is in beta - expect some breaking changes.

 - The client (or their agent) enters their VAT account information into the software.

 - The software updates HMRC via the API.

 - The API submits this information to an HMRC systems database, where the client’s liability is stored to establish whether the client has met their obligations.

-It will probably become compulsory to supply header information for this API to prevent fraud.
+We expect it will become compulsory to supply header information for this API from April 2019 to prevent fraud.
 We recommend that you include this now.

 It may not be possible to test all scenarios in the sandbox.
 You can test some scenarios by passing the Gov-Test-Scenario header.
 Documentation for each endpoint includes a Test data section, which explains the scenarios that you can simulate using the Gov-Test-Scenario header.

 If you have a specific testing need that is not supported in the sandbox, contact our support team.

 Some APIs may be marked [test only].
 This means that they are not available for use in production and may change.